rafaelchaska/DVD-Rental-Project/README.md

 ## Introduction
 I recently completed a number of certifications from Udemy, UC Davis, and Google that taught me how to use SQL for data exploration, data cleaning, and data analyzing.
-For a personal project, i decided to analyze the database for a fictional DVD rental company that I will called ‘Top Films’.
+For a personal project, i decided to analyze the database for a fictional DVD rental company that I will call ‘Top Films’.
 Let’s take a look at a case study detailing my process and output.

 ## Dataset
 I began by checking the database.
 The database for ’Top Films’ have 15 tables.
 Below are the different tables and a brief description of what the table entails.